-The Company is not exposed to significant market risk, including price risk.
 The Company's investee entities have entered into a 20-year Power Purchase Agreement ("PPA") with Eskom under the South African REIPPPP, with the PPA guaranteed by the South African National Treasury.
-Under this agreement the price for the electricity generated (electricity tariff) by the investee entities is agreed upfront on signature of the PPA and escalates annually by inflation for the duration of the agreement.
+Under this agreement the price for the electricity generated (Electricity Tariff) by the investee entities is agreed upfront on signature of the PPA and escalates annually by inflation for the duration of the agreement.

-Please refer to note 3 and note 7.
+Please refer to note 3 and note 6.